UCNinja/LogiMTRInfo/README.md

-# LogiSRSCheck
+# LogiMTRInfo
-Checks for software and hardware properties of various Logitech Skype Room System components
+Checks software and hardware attributes of various Logitech Microsoft Teams Rooms on Windows components and provides HTML report.